family caregiver

 $199.95

 In cooperation with our digital platform partner, Tend, Zen Caregiving Project offers you CAREgiving, a self-paced six session course covering essential topics that address the emotional burden caregivers often experience.
+With short meditations, engaging instructional videos, and exercises you will build skills that will support the quality of your caregiving and enhance your overall sense of wellbeing.

 Read more »